-Perenco is deeply committed to contribute to the economic and social development of the countries where we operate.
-Fostering the creation of local businesses, accompanying micro-entrepreneurship and supporting employment and training are all objectives that fully rally our teams.
+Perenco is deeply committed to contributing to the economic and social development of the countries where we operate.
+Fostering the creation of local businesses, accompanying micro-entrepreneurship and supporting employment and training are all objectives that rally our teams.

 Promoting Local Employment

 Perenco sometimes operates in remote, even isolated areas where the company is actually a major economic presence.
-As a consequence we are particularly careful to encourage the creation of local employment, whether directly or indirectly.
+As a consequence we are particularly careful to encourage the creation of local employment.
+Also, to promote access to employment through training.
 Perenco foments the creation of local enterprises as part of our subsidiaries’ projects.
-The idea is to encourage local businesses to take part to our operations and play a role in constructing, maintaining and safeguarding our infrastructure.
+The idea is to encourage local businesses to take part in our operations and play a role in constructing, maintaining and safeguarding our infrastructure.